ctrlx-altf4/Tutorial/css/cssVsId.md

 console.log("class", className);
 ```

-Observe carefully for id we have getElementById without `s` while for class we have getElementsByClassName with `s` clearly indicating we can get multiple with with a classname but only one element with an id.
+Observe carefully for id we have getElementById without `s` while for class we have getElement`s`ByClassName with `s` clearly indicating we can get multiple element with a classname but only one element with an id in javascript.

 ### Difference 2

-> The output of id will the first div with the id "blue" all other divs with "blue" are ignored.
-While the output of class will be all the div with the class "red".
+> We can only select the first div with the id "blue" all other divs with "blue" are ignored using javascript.
+While all the div with the class "red" will be selected.
 Here the concept of uniqueness is important.
 Since we can clearly see that only one div with the id blue is found by javascript and all other div with id blue are ignored.

 Consider the follwing HTML & CSS